 Octaves

-Octaves in Plaine & Easie are enumerated according to [[ScientificPitch]].
+Octaves in Plaine and Easie are enumerated according to [[ScientificPitch]].
 The boundary note between octaves is C.

-Octaves MUST be indicated using the apostrophe ' for octave C4 and above, and the comma , for octaves C3 and below.
+Octaves are indicated using the apostrophe ' for octave C4 and above, and the comma , for octaves C3 and below.
 These characters are repeated to indicate successively higher or lower octaves: '' indicates C5, ''' indicates C6, ,, indicates C2, and so on.

 The number of apostrophes MUST NOT exceed four, corresponding to C7.
 The number of commas MUST NOT exceed three, corresponding to C1.